-To see the information we hold about you, you can ask your worker or the service’s manager for a Subject Access Request form.
-Once you have completed the form either return it to them or, if you are no longer receiving a service, send it to the Data Protection Officer at the Head office in Lewes with:
+To see the information held about you, you can ask your worker or the relevant service’s manager for a Subject Access Request form.
+Once you have completed the form either return it to them or, if you are no longer receiving a service, send it to the Data Protection Officer at the specific organisation.
+You will need to provide:

-If you fail to supply this information, we may not be able to respond to your request.
+If you fail to supply this information, it may not be possible to respond to your request.

 What if someone is acting on your behalf?

 If you have asked someone to act on your behalf (such as the Citizens Advice Bureau or a relative) you will be asked to supply an Authority to Act form, which you can get from the agency acting on your behalf.